 Must-see waterfalls in Wells Gray Provincial Park

-Dawson Falls – This wide waterfall stretches 295 feet across and tumbles down into the Murtle River.
+Dawson Falls – This wide waterfall stretches 90 meters (295 feet) across and tumbles down into the Murtle River.
 There are two different viewpoints on the trail here – the first when it comes into view and then keep walking to get a different perspective at the top of the falls.
 Dawson Falls is 42 kilometers (26 miles) from Clearwater and about a 10-minute walk from where you park.

 Helmcken Falls – This is truly the centerpiece of the park!
-Helmcken Falls is the fourth largest waterfall in Canada, with water crashing down an impressive 462-foot drop.
+Helmcken Falls is the fourth largest waterfall in Canada, with water crashing down an impressive 141 meters (462 feet) drop.
 The viewing platform here juts out over the canyon, giving an almost panoramic view.
-In the winter, it’s equally spectacular when it freezes over and forms a 150-foot frozen cone of water in the canyon.
+In the winter, it’s equally spectacular when it freezes over and forms a 46-meter (150 feet) frozen cone of water in the canyon.
 This waterfall is about 47 kilometers (29 miles) from Clearwater and only a two-minute walk from the parking lot.

 7. Blue River

 This tiny town (population 280) is a great stopover to explore the local area or just pop in to fuel up.
 Blue River is surrounded by lush cedar and spruce forests and is home to Murtle Lake – the largest lake in North America that only allows paddling (no motorized boats).

 In the summer, Murtle Lake is a popular destination to enjoy a peaceful paddle by kayak or canoe.
 Swimming and fishing are also popular in the nearby Eleanor Lake.
 In the winter, Eleanor Lake is known for great ice-fishing and cross-country skiing trails.